-Stuffing is my favorite thing on the gluten-free Thanksgiving table.
-So I always make plenty of it for leftovers.
+Gluten-free stuffing is my favorite thing on the Thanksgiving table.
+If there were just turkey, gravy and stuffing, I would be happy.
+No need for all the other dishes.
+So I always make plenty of it for 2nd helpings and leftovers.

-This gluten-free stuffing can be prepared a day or two ahead and re-heated on the day needed.
-I suggest removing it from the refrigerator 30 minutes before heating, cover with tin foil for the first 20 minutes in the oven then remove to let the top get a nice crust.
+This gluten-free stuffing can be prepared and baked a day or two ahead and re-heated on the day of your meal.
+I suggest removing it from the refrigerator 30 minutes before heating.
+Cover the pan with tin foil for the first 20 minutes in the oven then remove to let the top get a nice crust.